-Salmon Creek Trail is a popular track with backpackers venturing deep into the Silver Peak Wilderness in the Monterey District of Los Padres National Forest, but you only need to hike 0.3 miles from Highway One to see a beautiful 120-foot waterfall.
-Unlike the trail overlooking beautiful McWay Falls further up the Big Sur Coast, this hike brings you up close and person with a powerful cascade pouring down the Santa Lucia Mountains.
+Salmon Creek Trail is a popular track with backpackers venturing deep into the Silver Peak Wilderness in the Monterey District of Los Padres National Forest, but you only need to hike a quarter mile round trip from Highway One to see a beautiful 120-foot waterfall.
+Unlike the trail overlooking beautiful McWay Falls farther up the Big Sur Coast, this hike brings you up close and person with a powerful cascade pouring down the Santa Lucia Mountains.

 Cross a couple of small grottos and approach the waterfall.
 Two branches of water unite as they drop 120 feet and crash into the pool below, giving rise to a spray of mist.
 There is a boulder blocking easy access to the base of the falls.
 To obtain the unobstructed view on the other side, employ the assistance of a rope that hangs down the rock.
 Hoist yourself a couple feet and cross the rock.

 Even if you aren’t up for this quick bit of climbing, the waterfall is quite impressive from the rocks just downstream.
 When you have taken it all in, make your way back through the boulders and down the trail to Highway One (assuming you aren’t hiking farther up Salmon Creek Trail).
 No fee or permit is required, so get out and enjoy.

 Trail status: As of July 2018, Highway 1 has reopened to provide access to Salmon Falls from the north and south.
 For more information, you may call the US Forest Service Monterey District Office in King City at (831)385-5434.